Computing the quasipotential for highly dissipative and chaotic SDEs. An application to stochastic Lorenz'63: Definition and significance of the quasipotential

 where the infimum of the Freidlin-Wentzell action

-is taken over the set of absolutely continuous paths $\phi$ with endpoints at the attractor $A$ and $\mx$, and all times $T_0,T_1\in\mr$.
-The infimum with respect to $T_0$ and $T_1$ can be taken analytically \cite{FW,hey1,hey2} resulting in the geometric action
+is taken over the set of absolutely continuous paths $\phi$ with endpoints at $A$ and $\mx$, and all times $T_0,T_1\in\mr$.
+The infimum with respect to $T_0$ and $T_1$ can be taken analytically \cite{FW,hey1,hey2} resulting in the geometric action (see Appendix \ref{sec:newapp})

 where the path $\psi$ is parametrized by its arclength, and $L$ is the length of $\psi$.
 As a result, the definition of the quasipotential can be rewritten in terms of the geometric action: